 When I miss those I have lost, I am always glad for the life we had together.
 I don’t think about how they died, I focus on how they lived

 When you allow yourself the freedom to express your grief, you actually begin to reduce it and this is where we start to heal.
 The ability to experience and to share our emotions is all part of being human.
 Reach out to each other.
 There is no right or wrong way to grieve – whatever you are feeling is right for you.

 When we go through certain rituals for grieving, we let some of it go.
 Take time to prepare.
 Have a candle to light, photographs to hand.
 Memorialise your surroundings for the person.
 Dress for the occasion as if you were going to attend in person.
 Grief isn’t just emotional, it’s physical too and doing these things will help you.
 When we walk through our grief we get rid of some of its weight.

 Agree a set time with family and friends when you all light a candle at the same time next to a photograph and play a favourite song.
 When we light candles, we come into communion with each other spiritually and we give energy into the spirit world of the person who has died.
 In her Easter speech, HM The Queen spoke of the power of light overcoming darkness.
 And so, it is that when we gather in spiritual community and hold someone in the light, we invite a healing power.

-Enjoy your memoriesMemory is how we hold onto the things we love.
-Reach out and speak them out loud to each other and keep the emotional bond shining.
-In the midst of brokenness and broken-heartedness, we know that it is our memories and the sharing of those memories that sustain us.
-Bereavement is the ultimate experience which forces a major change in our lives, so it is vital that we have some semblance of preparation for ourselves and those in our lives.
-Share your love in words with your family and friends.
-Tell them what they mean to you, what they have taught you and what’s important to you in your relationships with them.
 Think of your own footprint and how you want to be remembered.
-Think of the things you would like to leave to your family that matter to you - love, kindness, courage - whatever it is you choose, so that when an ending comes, every time they find themselves doing the things you did and that were important to you, they will feel you close and be comforted.
+Think of the things you would like to leave to your family that matter to you – love, kindness, courage – whatever it is you choose, so that when an ending comes, every time they find themselves doing the things you did and that were important to you, they will feel you close and be comforted.
 This is how we remember the people we love.
-When I miss those I have lost, I am always glad for the life we had together.
-I don’t think about how they died, I focus on how they lived.

 Find a therapist dealing with bereavement